 A: All kinds of fiction for adults, middle grade, and young adult.
 I've critiqued just about everything and have sold books in all genres.
 I can also critique a non-fiction proposal or chapters.

 A: They pack a lot of punch.
 I am direct, honest, and encouraging when I can be.
 Along with the editorial side, I always include an agent's-eye view of how marketable the work would be.
 Gratuitous comments from friends don't really help you.
 When you are hungry for information that will really make a difference, not waste your time, and respect your goals, you need a real industry professional.

 If you can accept well-meant, respectful feedback from someone who has built a lot of best-selling careers, then this is for you.

 Q: All the money goes to charity?
 Every penny?

 A: Yes, except for the 20% that goes to Charity Buzz.
 This is a strictly non-profit venture for me.
 All proceeds go to the Foundation Fighting Blindness, the Hearing Health Foundation, or Hope for Vision.
-We occasionally add other causes, such as Doctors Without Borders, which provides medical care to people all over the globe regardless of nationality or religion, or St. Jude's Children's Hospital, which cares for children with life-threatening illnesses free of charge.
+We occasionally add other causes as well, such as Doctors Without Borders and St. Jude’s Children’s Research Hospital.

 Q: Why these causes?